Dag-Ekholm/Dag-Ekholm/README.md

 I have just started using GitHub.
-Biologist, study Python programming.
+Biologist, studying Python programming.
 -

 <!---